Worcester Festival Choral Society

 Worcester Festival Choral Society (WFCS) is an independent, SATB (soprano, alto, tenor, bass) choir of around 150 amateur singers that presents classical choral concerts at Worcester Cathedral, Worcester.
-The conductor is Samuel Hudson (Worcester Cathedral’s Director of Music) and the accompanist is Nicholas Freestone (Worcester Cathedral’s Assistant Director of Music).
+The conductor is Samuel Hudson (Worcester Cathedral’s Director of Music) and the accompanist is Alexander Robson (Worcester Cathedral’s Assistant Director of Music).
 The Chairman is Susan White.
 The President is The Lord Bishop of Worcester and Senior Vice President is The Dean of Worcester.

 Choir

 Worcester Festival Choral Society was founded in 1861 and has performed classical choral music in the City of Worcester ever since.
 Initially staging its concerts in Worcester’s former Music Hall (later known as the Public Hall; now demolished), most of the Society’s concerts since 1930 have taken place in Worcester Cathedral.
 To date the Society performed more than 350 concerts.
 It has also staged several choral premieres, been recorded, performed in other UK cities and hosted conductors such as Sir Edward Elgar.

 The Society’s current concert orchestra is the Meridian Sinfonia, which has played at WFCS concerts since 2013.
 Each concert is also supported by professional soloists.